imylomylo/hgktb/README.md

 # tl;dr;
 - git clone
 - cd nodejs
+- *IMPORTANT* change the send to address from `RSitGaknVxZrJ5n6kqKAjSXhoezteGXnpA` to one you own!!!!
 - change index.js `AGAMAUSER` and `AGAMAPASSWORD` to what is in your ~/.komodo/komodo.conf `rpcuser` and `rpcpassword` settings.
 - npm install
 - nodejs